JoanClaret/jcSlider/README.md

 </script>
 ```

-### 6. Star the repository
+### 6. Follow the repository
-★ Star [this repo](https://github.com/JoanClaret/jcSlider) in order to stay updated with news about this plugin
+★ Star and watch [this repo](https://github.com/JoanClaret/jcSlider) in order to stay updated with news about this plugin

 ### Available animations